vinstic-myshell/myshell-doc-en/roadmap.md

 <details>

-<summary>Autonomous LLM model</summary>
+<summary>Autonomous LLM Model</summary>

 Already on the way

-Support for feeding your own fine-tuning corpus, making your BOT fully meet your expectations🤗
+Support for feeding your own fine-tuning corpus, making your BOT fully in line with your expectations🤗

-Lifetime memory library
+Lifetime Memory Library

 Internet connection and API access capabilities!

-Fewer restrictions
+Less restrictions

 </details>